Move to revamp 14 DEMU trains

 The repaired train set is now being operated in Lalmonirhat after railways minister Nurul Islam Sujon inaugurated it on October 10.

-But sources said almost all sets turned inoperative gradually for not setting up dedicated workshop, adequate trained manpower and experts to repair minor faults in times as well as its use on long routes.
+But sources said almost all sets turned inoperative gradually for not setting up a dedicated workshop, adequate trained manpower, and experts to repair minor faults and its use on long routes.

-As DEMU trains have engines on both sides of the train, officials said, it is not needed to change locomotives.

-But the trains are used for short distance with a good number of passengers.
+But the trains are used for short distances with a good number of passengers.

 smunima@yahoo.com